-For everyone who has ever been crestfallen to find their TV monopolised by sports fans for hours at a time, or been reluctantly dragged along to a sporting event by a partner, YouGov has some solace for you: you are not alone.
+For everyone who has ever been crestfallen to find their TV monopolised by sports fans for hours at a time, their party conversation hijacked by sports chat, or been dragged along to a sporting event by a partner, YouGov has some solace for you: you are not alone.

-The fact is, Brits tend to find a lot of sports boring.
-In a bid to find out which are the most exciting and boring sports to watch, YouGov Omnibus asked the British public about 17 sports and found that for 12 of them those who had watched them were more likely to find them boring than exciting.
+The fact is, Brits tend to find sports boring.
+In a bid to find out which are the most exciting and boring sports to watch, YouGov Omnibus asked the British public about 17 sports and found that for 13 of them people who had watched them were more likely to find them boring than exciting.

-But which is the sport most likely to send Brits to sleep, and which the most likely to have them on their feet, shouting at the TV?
+But which is the most sport most likely to send Brits to sleep?
+And which the most likely to have them on their feet, shouting at the TV?

 Golf is Britain’s most boring sport

 The adage that golf is a way of ruining a good walk has been misattributed to both Mark Twain and Winston Churchill over the years.
-However, the sentiment remains strong with the British public, and YouGov can crown golf as Britain’s most boring sport.
-Overall, 70% of Brits who have ever watched the sport say that it is boring (including 52% who say it is very boring).
+The sentiment remains strong with the British public however, with YouGov now able to crown golf as Britain’s most boring sport.
+Overall, 70% of Brits who have ever watched the sport say that golf is boring (including 52% who say it is very boring).

 Golf holds a long lead over the next most boring sports.
 American Football is the second most snooze-worthy sport, being branded boring by 59% of people who have ever watched it, followed closely by cricket (58%), darts (also 58%) and snooker (57%).